•

 Changes in Sitting Ability

 Over time, your child’s ability to sit independently may change.
 Your child may progress to a point where they require less support to sit in the tub.
 To nurture these abilities, you may want to replace a highly supportive bath seat with one that offers less support.
 Just like when a typically developing infant moves from an infant tub, to a tub seat, to sitting independently on the floor of the tub, a child with special needs may follow a similar progression at a slower pace.
-The tub is a great place to learn about maintaining sitting balance and equilibrium in the water and to learn about the properties of bouyancy and how they impact seated stability.
+The tub is a great place to learn about maintaining sitting balance and equilibrium in the water and to learn about the properties of buoyancy and how they impact seated stability.
 A less restrictive bath seat may be just the thing to enhance this learning.

 Some children, especially children with significant neuromuscular disorders, find it more difficult to manage their postural control in the water as they grow.
 They will require increased support from their bath chair.
 If adding supportive accessories to existing equipment doesn’t provide enough support, you will need to replace your bath seat with a different style seat that offers more support.
 Learning about all of the different styles of bathing and shower equipment and the support they provide can be very helpful as you begin the process of replacing your bath seat.